 Find South Shore: South Promenade and Squires Gate past the bright lights

 Around the area of the Sandcastle Waterpark, Pleasure Beach and South Pier everything is bright and vibrant.
 It’s full of life and colour!

 Head south along the seafront, with the sea on your right (like it is in the above photo).
-As you head away from the bright seaside lights, past the Pleasure Beach and rollercoasters, everything goes peaceful.
+Head away from the bright seaside lights, past the Pleasure Beach and rollercoasters, and everything goes peaceful.

 Enjoy a walk along the wide promenade.
 It’s a perfect place to take your dog for a walk – maybe you’d prefer to jog or ride a bike.
 It’s a great public open space for everyone to enjoy at any time of the year.